 How it works and looks

 - Tape roll allows to use circumferential wrapping and moulding technique.
 Time saving.
-No need to make pattern.
+No need to make a pattern.

 - Soft touch feeling and smooth edges.
 Lightweight.
 Allows ventilation.
 Prevents maceration of the skin.
 Excellent patient comfort and compliance.